 Apply for homestay

 If you prefer to stay with a Canadian family to learn more about the language and culture, you might like our homestay option.
+There are also other off-campus housing options.
 Learn more about where you might want to live.

 Arrange to pay all costs

 Residence, and other fees are payable each term.
 You can transfer funds directly using StudentPay.
 (Credit cards are not accepted for tuition or residence fees.)

 Visiting and exchange students are not covered by local government health plans.
 You must have comprehensive health insurance while attending UPEI.
 Students are required to purchase Guard Me International Insurance and must provide proof to the UPEI Exchange Coordinator prior to arrival.